nestybox/sysbox/docs/user-guide/install-k8s.md

 ## Pod Deployment

-Once Sysbox is installed, you can deploy pods with it easily.
+Once Sysbox is installed, it's easy to deploy pods with it.
 See [here](deploy.md#deploying-pods-with-kubernetes--sysbox) for more on this.

 ## Uninstallation of Sysbox or Sysbox Enterprise